mvestola/plugin.video.quick.skip/README.md

 1. Download this repository as [zip file](https://github.com/mvestola/plugin.video.quick.skip/archive/master.zip).
 1. Copy the zip file to the computer you are running Kodi.
-1. Install the plugin from the zip file using the Kodi addon manager
+1. Install the plugin from the zip file using the Kodi add-on manager
 1. Define the key that will launch the add-on.
 You have two options to do this:
    1. Use [Keymap editor add-on](http://kodi.wiki/view/Add-on:Keymap_Editor) to configure the key.
 Select `Programs...Keymap Editor...Edit...Fullscreen Video...Add-ons...Launch QuickSkip` and Input the `up` key.
 Finally save Keymap Editor settings.
-   1. Make SSH to kodi and create user defined keymap file to `~/.kodi/userdata/keymaps/quick-skip-keymap.xml` with contents same as in file [/resources/data/quick-skip-keymap.xml](/resources/data/quick-skip-keymap.xml).
+   1. Create user defined keymap file to your computer running Kodi to location `~/.kodi/userdata/keymaps/quick-skip-keymap.xml` with contents same as in file [/resources/data/quick-skip-keymap.xml](/resources/data/quick-skip-keymap.xml).
 Reboot Kodi.

 ## Usage in Kodi